DanThePanMan/100-days-of-code/log.md

 **Thoughts**
 the preprocessor stuff is pretty hard to understnad, but the css is quite straight forward.
 I used to be a grid hater but now i think it is very convenient.

+### Day 54 February 14, 2024

+Learned more about css grid and header files in c++

+**Thoughts**
+all around pretty easy, however I would like to speed up my learning a bit and start the next project using css grid.